MacArthur Park: History

 Wilshire Boulevard formerly ended at the lake, but in 1934 a berm was built for it to cross and link up with the existing Orange Street (which ran from Alvarado to Figueroa Streets) into downtown Los Angeles.
 Orange Street was renamed Wilshire and extended east of Figueroa Street to Grand Avenue.
 This divided the lake into two halves; the northern one was subsequently drained.
 From the 1940s, the lake featured the rental of electric boats, with the names of comic book animal characters.

 According to a Los Angeles Times news story from 1956, two swans, named Rudie and Susie, hatched their five new cygnets on the island in MacArthur Park Lake, and according to the park superintendent, these were the first swans born in the park in over a decade.

 For many years, Filipino World War II veterans protested in the park named after their former commander regarding promises made when they enlisted that the United States had reneged on.

 In 2009 as part of the stimulus package, Congress awarded lump-sum payments of $15,000 to Filipino veterans who are American citizens and $9,000 to those who are noncitizens.

 The area around the park hosted the poorest immigrants in the 1980s and is known as the Ellis Island of the west.
 MacArthur Park experienced violence after 1985 with prostitution, drug dealing, and shoot-outs, with as many as 30 murders in 1990.
 When the lake was drained in 1973 and 1978, hundreds of handguns and other firearms were found disposed of in the lake.

 May Day Mêlée with the Los Angeles Police Department

 Two May Day rallies calling for U.S. citizenship for undocumented immigrants were held at MacArthur Park on May 1, 2007.
 When the protest overflowed onto city streets, police drove motorcycles through the crowd, then ordered the crowd to disperse.
 Some people began throwing plastic bottles and rocks at officers.
-Members of the Los Angeles Police Department then used batons and rubber bullets in a manner later found by the LAPD's own investigation, as well as by the courts, to be excessive.
 After community mobilization, pressure from the Mayor, and an extensive internal review, LAPD Chief William Bratton apologized, the commanding officer was demoted, seventeen other officers faced penalties, and the LAPD paid more than $13 million in damages.